Why is $250,000 Whole Life Insurance so Popular?

 What is a good amount of whole life insurance?

 $250,000 is a popular choice for whole life insurance.
-But sitting down to calculate how much would take care of your family and any financial expenses gives you a better idea of what you need.
-Try using a life insurance needs calculator.
+However, sitting down to calculate how much it would take to care for your family and cover any financial expenses gives you a better idea of what you need.
+Try using a life insurance needs calculator to determine your coverage requirements.

 Final Thoughts